Savlms/Animal_Kingdom/README.md

 To run the solution, make sure you have nodejs installed.

-Use the following command in your terminal. node animal.js
+Use the following command in your terminal node animal.js